sswam/allemande/doc/nsfw/intro.md

 You can have group chats with several AIs together, and with other people.

 We believe in privacy and free speech, and oppose censorship.
-But don't post NSFW stuff in the SFW zone!

-The app includes many models and features that are great for adult entertainment, and it is good for other things too.

-The NSFW zone contains explicit sexual material, and is restricted to adults only.
+The NSFW zone contains explicit material, and is restricted to adults only.
 Put on your safety goggles!

 Free users have access to all models and features, but there are some good perks for supporters too.

+On mobile, please install Ally Chat for a better app experience: Open the site in your browser (Chrome for Android, Safari for iOS), tap the menu/share icon (three dots or square with arrow), and select "Add to Home Screen".

 If you'd like to support us, you can become a patron: ([SFW](https://www.patreon.com/allychat) or [NSFW](https://www.patreon.com/allychatx)).